risk-first/website/menagerie/Map-And-Territory-Risk.md

 In the example of the SatNav, we saw how the _quality_ of [Map and Territory Risk]() is different for _people_ and _machines_.
 Whereas people _should_ be expected show skepticism to new (unlikely) information, our databases accept it unquestioningly.  _Forgetting_ is an everyday, usually benign part of our human [Internal Model](), but for software systems it is a production crisis involving 3am calls and backups.

-For Humans, [Map and Territory Risk]() is exacerbated by [cognitive biases]():
+For Humans, [Map and Territory Risk]() is exacerbated by [cognitive biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases):

-> tbd cognitive bias

-Here are some examples:

-It's tempting to think that [Map And Territory Risk](Map-And-Territory-Risk) is something that happens to someone else, and that you are going to be immune to it.
-Example in the workplace, the release.
+> "Cognitive biases are systematic patterns of deviation from norm or rationality in judgment, and are often studied in psychology and behavioral economics." - [Cognitive Bias, _Wikipedia_](https://en.wikipedia.org/wiki/List_of_cognitive_biases)

+There are _lots_ of cognitive biases.
+But let's just look at a couple that are relevant to [Map and Territory Risk]():

+- **Availability Heuristic**: People overestimate the importance of knowledge they have been exposed to.
+Could this be relevant in the Volkswagen case?
+Or could it be..
+- **The Ostrich Effect**:  Which is where dangerous information is ignored or avoided because of the emotions it will evoke.
+- **Bandwagon Effect**:  People like to believe things that other people believe.
+Could this be a factor in the existence of the hype cycle?

 ## Hierarchical Organisations